-Bones are an amazing thing.
-They regrow inside of our bodies and the bodies of animals, millimeter by millimeter, many times throughout our lives.
-They store minerals, and have a interesting structure.
-Some native American tribes in the California area used to hunt rodents, and crush/eat the entire animal, bones and all.
-Today, we often make mineral-rich bone broths to nourish ourselves.
-Sepp Holzer in Austria even uses bones to make a ‘bone sauce’, which he then flicks onto saplings to deter deer and other creatures from eating and damaging them.
-After all of these things, I was only a little bit surprised, and thoroughly delighted to learn that bones may provide us with yet another solution: water filtration.
+Bones are amazing – and can be used in many different ways.
+Bones regenerate many times inside of our bodies and the bodies of animals, millimeter by millimeter.
+Bones store minerals, and have a interesting structure.
+Some tribes native to the California area hunted rodents, and crushed/ate the entire animal, including the bones to benefit from the minerals, etc. Today, we often make mineral-rich bone broths to nourish ourselves.
+Sepp Holzer in Austria uses bones to make a ‘bone sauce’, which he applies to saplings to deter deer and other creatures from eating and damaging them.
+I was only a little surprised, and thoroughly delighted to learn that bones provide yet another service: water filtration.

 To use bones for water filtration, the bones must be burned at high temperatures in a low oxygen environment.
 This process results in biochar.
 Typically ‘biochar’ is the term used to describe this process when done at home, on the farm, or in smaller amounts.
-‘Activated carbon’ is the term used when this process is done using specific commercial industrial processes of which I’m not too familiar with.
+‘Activated carbon’ is the term used when this process is done using specific commercial industrial processes.

-Biochar can be made from different materials, such as wood, or coconut shells (often used for commerical activated carbon), or bones!
+Biochar can be made from various biomass, such as wood, or coconut shells (often used for commerical activated carbon), or bones!
 The resulting biochar from each material will have different properties.
 To learn more about biochar, read the post called: “Use burned biomass to clean/filter/purify water – BIOCHAR!“

 In the graph directly below, Josh shows that biochar, when made correctly at high temperatures (900 degrees C), performs better than biochar created at low temperatures (350 degrees C), or intermediate temperatures (625 degrees C).